jebreimo/Argos/README.md

 Its features include:

-- Automatic formatting of help texts, including word wrapping, based on the terminal's width.
+- Automatic formatting of help texts, including word wrapping based on the terminal's width.
-- A flexible parser that supports arguments of many different types, including `int`, `long` , `long long` and corresponding unsigned types, `float` and `double`.
+- A flexible parser that supports arguments of many different types like for instance `int`, `unsigned long long`, `float` and `double`.
 - Takes care of most of the command line-related error handling automatically.
 - Three different option styles:
-    - Gnu/Linux standard options: short, `-o`, and long flags, `--option`, where multiple short options can be concatenated after a single dash.
+    - a combination of short, `-o`, and long flags, `--option`, where multiple short options can be concatenated after a single dash.
     - Windows options: flags starting with a slash `/OPTION`, case sensitivity can be turned on and off.